 "If you go to the Rogers Park neighborhood in Chicago, you'll see Cuban food, you'll see Colombian food, you'll see Salvadoran food," says Romero, "but you'll never see 'Latino food.'
 Latino has become the umbrella term in the U.S. to refer to all those groups, but it's hardly ever used in real life."

-Romero's impression is backed by survey data from the Pew Research Center, which found in 2013 that half of all Hispanics and Latinos had no particular preference for either term.
-And when asked how they would describe themselves, 54 percent said they'd use an "origin term" like Mexican or Dominican, 23 percent said simply "American," and only 20 percent used an umbrella term like Hispanic or Latino.
+Romero's impression is backed by 2019 survey data from the Pew Research Center, which found that 47 percent of all Hispanics and Latinos would describe themselves using an "origin term" like Mexican or Dominican, while 39 percent used an umbrella term like "Hispanic" or "Latino."

 More recently, the term Latinx has been tossed into the mix.
 It was born of the LGBTQ movement and a desire among some Latinos to create a more inclusive term outside of the gender binary Latino or Latina.
 Romero worries that it's impossible to rid the Spanish language of gendered words and that Latinx is confusing to native Spanish speakers.